UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

 Repeatedly from 4 December onwards, Religious Affairs Committee officials refused to discuss with Forum 18 why they issue such demands to religious communities.

-Begzod Kodyrov, Deputy Chair of the Religious Affairs Committee, Nasratulla Nadirov, and Muzaffar Jalilov of the International Section all refused to explain why Uzbekistan breaks its international human rights obligations, as outlined in the Organisation for Security and Co-operation in Europe (OSCE) Guidelines on the Legal Personality of Religious or Belief Communities (http://www.osce.org/odihr/139046), by requiring belief communities to have state permission to exist and banning the sharing of beliefs.
+Deputy Chair Kadyrov of the Religious Affairs Committee, Nasratulla Nadirov and Muzaffar Jalilov of the International Section all refused to explain why Uzbekistan requires all religious communities to have state permission in order to exist and exercise their freedom of religion and belief (http://www.forum18.org/archive.php?article_id=2314), violating Uzbekistan's binding international human rights law obligations outlined in the Organisation for Security and Co-operation in Europe (OSCE) / Council of Europe Venice Commission Guidelines on the Legal Personality of Religious or Belief Communities (http://www.osce.org/odihr/139046?download=true).
 (END)

 Full reports on freedom of thought, conscience and belief in Uzbekistan (http://www.forum18.org/archive.php?query=&religion=all&country=33)